 Last week, I literally speed-walked away (while yoga breathing and plugging my ears and shielding my eyes) from the guy checking membership cards at Costco because he was chewing gum with his mouth open.
 A wee bit extreme, but it’s how I deal.

-Like most people with misophonia, I first started experiencing symptoms around age eight.
+I first started experiencing symptoms around age eight.

 It began with food.

 I hated hearing a spoon hit a cereal bowl, the muffled sound of a hand digging around a bowl of popcorn or slurping soup.
 I know most people dislike those noises, but it would cause me to act out.
 Break things, scream, or avoid eating with my family all together.

 Twenty-some years later, I’m still dealing with these same noise problems.
 In a lot of ways, they’ve gotten worse.
 My list of triggers continues to grow, and over the past 10 years, it’s moved from just sound to sound AND sight.
 For example, seeing someone across the room chewing gum causes me to panic, even if I can’t hear them.

 However, 20+ years of this ridiculousness means my coping mechanisms are dialed in.

 - I almost always have headphones with me, perfect for muffling noises at a coffee shop or smacking gum on an airplane.
 (BTW, if you have misophonia, airports are the absolute worst.
 Everyone chews gum at the airport)